-- a) Improved signage for the various hamlets e.g. Droop - b) Additional 'Unsuitable for HGV' signs to be erected e.g. from the war memorial through to the school and onward to Thickthorn Lane. - c) Additional '30mph' and 'SLOW' markings on the road to remind vehicles of the speed restrictions, and warn of blind junctions - d) Speed Indicator Devices to be placed along routes where speeding is a known issue e.g. The Causeway, entry to the village from Sturminster Newton and on Marsh Lane - 11.12.
-Figure 12 shows the locations of the existing 30 mph signs, places where further signs could be added.
+- a) Improved signage for the various hamlets e.g. Droop - b) Additional 'Unsuitable for HGV' signs to be erected e.g. from the war memorial through to the school and onward to Thickthorn Lane. - c) Additional '30mph' and 'SLOW' markings on the road to remind vehicles of the speed restrictions, and warn of blind junctions - 11.13.
+Figure 12 shows the locations of the existing 30 mph signs, and places where further signs could be added.